-Despite a widespread focus on weight loss, there’s so much more than just dropping pounds.
+Despite a widespread focus on weight loss, true fitness involves so much more than just dropping pounds.

 Both losing weight and building muscle are key steps in the process of achieving real fitness.
 Professional bodybuilders and wrestlers oscillate between these two phases.
-If they can’t seem to do both at once, how can the average Joe (or Jane) ever hope to do it?
+If they can’t seem to do both at once, how can the average Joe or Jane ever hope to do it?

 Losing Weight, Losing Mass, and Losing Fat

 People talk a lot about losing weight.
 But what does that actually mean?